imagej/imagej.github.io/_pages/develop/philosophy.md

 ## Compatibility

-Backward compatibility is one of ImageJ's most important goals.
+Backward compatibility is one of ImageJ2's most important goals.
 It must remain possible to use existing [plugins](/plugins) and [macros](/scripting/macro) with new versions of ImageJ.
 See the [Compatibility](/libs/imagej-legacy) page for details.

 ## Release early, release often